marunpeng93/tas/doc/log-tree/log-tree.md

 ## The Tas Log Tree

-Tas can automatically print the names of all tasks, and the logs in tasks is printed with the indent of tasks.
-Because these tasks are hierarchies, and the hierarchy is displayed as indentation, so a tree structure is formed.
+Tas can prints the task name with indent, and the logs in tasks is printed with the indent of tasks, so a tree structure is formed.
 Like below:

 ![](https://raw.githubusercontent.com/tasjs/tas/master/examples/demo/__res/easy-asynchronization.gif)